tayler-id/crypto-trading-assistant/memory-bank/systemPatterns.md

 ## 4. Error Handling Patterns

 - **API Calls:** Wrapped in `try...catch` blocks.
-Errors are logged using Winston, including response data and status for HTTP errors.
+Errors logged, including response data/status for HTTP errors.
+- **Trade Execution (`executeTrade`):**
+    - Uses a `while` loop for retries (max 3 attempts, 5s delay), not recursive.
+    - Checks for valid `buyingPower` before BUY.
-- **Trade Execution (`executeTrade`):** Includes a basic retry mechanism (3 attempts with 5-second delay) upon failure. `getPosition` 404 errors are handled gracefully.
+    - `getPosition` 404 errors handled gracefully for SELL.
+    - Aborts retries for non-transient Alpaca errors (422, 403, 401).
 - **AI Recommendation (`getTradingRecommendation`):**
-    - Includes retry logic for Gemini API calls (specifically for 503 errors), with a 10-second delay between retries.
+    - Includes retry logic for Gemini API calls (specifically for 503 errors), with a 10-second delay.
-    - Defaults to 'HOLD' if retries fail or other errors occur.
+    - Defaults to 'HOLD' and logs if retries fail or other errors occur.
-    - Uses `/\b(BUY|SELL|HOLD)\b/i` regex for parsing the recommendation, both in the initial attempt and within the retry logic, ensuring consistency.
+    - Uses `/\b(BUY|SELL|HOLD)\b/i` regex for parsing, consistently in initial and retry attempts.